elastic/connectors/docs/CONTRIBUTING.md

 ### Linting

 Code style is important in shared codebases, as it helps ensure that everyone can read and understand code that they didn't write.
-In order to enforce code style, our CI jobs apply a linter, and will fail to build (and block merging of) non-complient changes.
+In order to enforce code style, our CI jobs apply a linter, and will fail to build (and block merging of) non-compliant changes.

 You can run the linter locally with `make lint` to ensure that your changes do not introduce any issues.